wamae-ndiritu/wamae-ndiritu/README.md

 - 👋 Hi, I’m wamae-ndiritu
 - 👀 I have passion in Software develepment.
-Currently I have been working on
+Currently, I have been working on
-- Javascript projects using its different frameworks
+- Javascript projects using different frameworks
+- including;
+-     React Js,
-- including React Js, Node Js and Angular Js.
+-     Node Js and
+-     Angular Js.
-- Am also conservant with the following;
+- Am also conversant with the following;
 -       Redux
 -    Mongoose and MongoDb
 -        HTML
 -        CSS
 - 🌱 Up to this point, am still an university Student and therefore I am still